KIPAC/BootCamp/docs/summer-2020/0623_Setup.md

     - If you are familiar with git you can clone the repository, otherwise select "Download zip".
 You will want to unpack the zip file into a place you can find it again easily.

+If you run into problems setting up any of these things, don't worry.
+We've set aside some time today to work with people to get set up.

 ### Activities and demos

 - Running a jupyter notebook locally on your computer